 - Listen to audiobooks and get digitally connected on the BiblioTech and SAISD Rolling Readers bus!

-Where to Find the Fun
+Where to Find the Fun in 2019

 Upon entering the Festival at one of the three main entrances (Navarro and Augusta Streets, Giraud and Soledad Streets, and the Central Library entrance on Soledad Street), stop by an information booth to collect your SABF program and/or map.
 There will be signage posted throughout to help steer families toward the children’s area, as well as superheroes from the Champions of San Antonio helping direct traffic.

-The children’s area is inside the the Southwest School of Art in the beautiful and intimate McNutt Gardens.
+The children’s area is inside the Southwest School of Art in the beautiful and intimate McNutt Gardens.
 The youngest readers will be in the Holt Family Children’s Reading Tent, where the authors present in a gazebo.
 Middle-grade kids will once again be in the Copper Kitchen of the Southwest School of Art.
 Book sales and signing are also located in the McNutt Gardens.
 These venues, combined with Geektown for teens along Augusta and Giraud Streets, form a triangle of entertainment for families bringing kids of all ages to the Book Festival.